MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-tools/models-export-import.md

     ModelUtil.exe -delete -metadatastorepath=[path of the metadata store] -modelname=[name of the model to delete]

 > [!NOTE]
-> If you're still on an old version you can use the -replace parameter to replace standard models (like Foundation) for overlayering.
+> If you're using an older version, you can use the -replace parameter to replace standard models (like Foundation) for overlayering.

 ## Resolve conflicts
 If you install a model on a development environment that contains customizations to that model (in a higher-layer), you may have to resolve code or metadata conflicts.
 You can use the development tools to create a project that groups all items that have conflicts.